Rover Dangerfield: Production

 Conceived in the late 1980s, the film was the brainchild of Rodney Dangerfield, and planned at the time for a December 1988 release.
-It was originally planned as an R-rated animated film, in the vein of Ralph Bakshi's films, but Warner Bros. wanted the film's content to be toned down to a G-rating.
+It was originally planned as an R-rated animated film, in the vein of Ralph Bakshi's films, but Warner Bros.
+Pictures wanted the film's content to be toned down to a G-rating.
 Initially, the film was set to be directed by animator Steve Moore, who worked alongside Rebecca Rees on further developing the script written by Harold Ramis attributed to Dangerfield.
 He would soon be initially fired by Dangerfield, who wanted him to produce the script as is with no further revisions.
 Ultimately, Moore remained on board the project as a sequence director.
 Ramis left the project not soon long after Moore's demotion.
 Cartoonist Jeff Smith, best known as the creator of the self-published comic book series Bone, described working on key frames for the film's animation to editor Gary Groth in The Comics Journal in 1994.
 Although he admitted he had fun working on the film, he would describe the film itself as "terrible".

 The film was preceded in theaters by a re-issue of the 1958 Merrie Melodies short Robin Hood Daffy.
 A newly produced Looney Tunes short, (Blooper) Bunny, was originally intended to accompany Rover Dangerfield in its theatrical release, but that short was shelved due to what Warners considered irreverent satirical content (some of it aimed at the studio).